Agathis australis: Size

 Agathis australis can attain heights of 40–50 m and trunk diameters big enough to rival Californian sequoias at over 5 m.
 The largest kauri trees did not attain as much height or girth at ground level but contain more timber in their cylindrical trunks than comparable Sequoias with their tapering stems.

 The largest recorded specimen was known as The Great Ghost and grew in the mountains at the head of the Tararu Creek, which drains into the Hauraki Gulf just north of the mouth of the Waihou River (Thames).
 Thames Historian Alastair Isdale says the tree was 8.54 m in diameter, and 26.83 m in girth.
 It was consumed by fire in c.
 1890.

 A kauri tree at Mill Creek, Mercury Bay, known as Father of the Forests was measured in the early 1840s as 22 m in circumference and 24 m to the first branches.
 It was recorded as being killed by lightning in that period.

 Another huge tree, Kairaru, had a girth of 20.1 m and a columnar trunk free of branches for 30.5 m as measured by a Crown Lands ranger, Henry Wilson, in 1860.
 It was on a spur of Mt Tutamoe about 30 km south of Waipoua Forest near Kaihau.
 It was destroyed in the 1880s or 1890s when a series of huge fires swept the area.

 Other trees far larger than living kauri have been noted in other areas.
 Rumors of stumps up to 6 m are sometimes suggested in areas such as the Billygoat Track above the Kauaeranga Valley near Thames.
 However, there is no good evidence for these (e.g., a documented measurement or a photograph with a person for scale).

-Given that over 90 per cent of the area of kauri forest standing before 1000AD was destroyed by about 1900, it is not surprising that recent records are of smaller, but still very large trees.
+Given that over 90 per cent of the area of kauri forest standing before 1000 AD was destroyed by about 1900, it is not surprising that recent records are of smaller, but still very large trees.
 Two large kauri fell during tropical storms in the 1970s.
 One of these was Toronui, in Waipoua Forest.
 Its diameter was larger than that of Tāne Mahuta and its clean bole larger than that of Te Matua Ngahere, and by forestry measurements was the largest standing.
 Another tree, Kopi, in Omahuta Forest near the standing Hokianga kauri, was the third largest with a height of 56.39 m and a diameter of 4.19 m.
 It fell in 1973.
 Like many ancient kauri both trees were partly hollow.